Rock City (attraction): Attractions

 Rock City features a 4100-foot walking trail lined with gardens containing hundreds of labelled local trees and plants.
-The trail also leads through a variety of unique and bizarre rock formations, including the 1000 ST Balanced Rock and Fat Man's Squeeze.
+The trail also leads through a variety of rock formations, including the 1000 ST Balanced Rock and Fat Man's Squeeze.
 Two other sections, the Fairyland Caverns and Mother Goose Village, are rock caves decorated with blacklight-responsive sculptures.
 Other attractions include Standing Stone Gardens, Rainbow Hall, Swing-a-long Bridge, Stone Bridge, Cave of the Winds, Sky Bridge, Needle's Eye, and Goblin's Underpass.